 In traditional chinese medicine (TCM), Qi is the vital energy that circulates through the body at all times.
 TCM practitioners believe that chronic pain or illnesses results from blockage or imbalance of Qi, and that their role is to correct or balance its flow.

 Physiologically, the needles are inserted and trigger a response from the nervous system to communicate with the endocrine system.
 These two work together and stimulate the body’s ability to heal itself and improve its function in preventing future illness within the body.
 It has been successful in treating various types of illness and dysfunction in the body since before 3,000 B.C.

 As an Eastern science, acupuncture has been used to treat musculoskeletal injuries, neurological disorders, circulatory disorders, gastrointestinal disorders, respiratory disorders, immune illnesses, psychological disorders, addictions, and dermatological conditions.

 Acupuncture can be complementary to many western treatments.
 It is especially good at managing pain and therefore is ideal if you've just had surgery, an injury, or a clinical procedure.

-In the area of women’s health, acupuncture can be used to help with labour preparation, labour and delivery pain management, and is complementary following most fertility procedures.
+In the area of women’s health, acupuncture can help with PMS, PCOS, Endometriosis, and painful periods.
+It can also be used to help with labour preparation, labour and delivery pain management, and is complementary following most fertility procedures.